Senior lecturer, History and Theory of Architecture.

 He publishes essays on architectural history and on film.

 Ektoras is the coordinator of Critical and Contextual Studies, Architecture (Architecture BA), which introduces the students to architectural history and theory.
 He runs the dissertation studio ‘Imperfect theories’.

-He teaches two courses in Professional Diploma in Architecture: Histories, which places emphasis on direct experience of architecture in London, and Cinema and the City, a course of anthropological interest in the context of film and urbanism.
+He teaches two courses in Professional Diploma in Architecture (now Architecture RIBA 2 MArch): Histories, which places emphasis on direct experience of architecture in London, and Cinema and the City, a course of anthropological interest in the context of film and urbanism.